 - A 3.0 cumulative undergraduate GPA of better, or substantial experience and responsibility in a field related to the area of study, as documented by a current resume.

 Curricular Structure and Delivery

 Candidates for the certificate will be expected to complete course requirements with cumulative GPA of 3.0 or better.
-The curriculum will include three (3) required courses that will provide in-depth skills in business functional areas relevant to public utility industry and the Capstone class which will encapsulate several aspects of rate cases to exemplify the topics students covered in the first three courses.
+The curriculum will include three (3) required courses that will provide in-depth skills in business functional areas relevant to public utility industry and the Capstone class which will address current topics and policy issues in the industry.

 |ACC 501||Advanced Utilities Regulation||3|